 - Travel vaccinations

 - Insurance (travel, medical, etc)

 - Souvenirs or personal items such as laundry, excess baggage fees, snacks, alcohol drinks, etc

 - Gratuities to the Tibetan driver and guide

 Each participant will be sent a list of required and recommended clothing and gear for the tour that they will be responsible for as will information on how to obtain a Chinese Tourist Visa.

 High quality, professionally guided journey: This journey is for clients who want to get the most out of their time in Tibet.
-This journey price includes much more than other journeys to Kailash include, such as hotel in Chengdu, flight from Chengdu to Lhasa, upgraded hotels in Tibet, all meals at quality restaurants, all bottled drinking water, fresh fruit each day, expert English speaking Tibetan guide, expert foreign guide who is certified as a Wilderness First Responder and an expert in Tibetan culture and history and much more!
-Each day, clients will learn more about different aspects of Tibetan religion, culture and history so they can fully understand the places and people they are seeing and experiencing.
+This journey price includes much more than other journeys to Kailash include, such as a 5 Star hotel in Chengdu, flight from Chengdu to Lhasa, upgraded hotels in Tibet, all meals at quality restaurants, all bottled drinking water, fresh fruit each day, expert English speaking Tibetan guide, expert foreign guide who is certified as a Wilderness First Responder and an expert in Tibetan culture and history and much more!
+Each day, clients will learn from our expert guides more about different aspects of Tibetan religion, culture and history so they can fully understand the places and people they are seeing and experiencing.

 Meals: For this tour, we will be eating a variety of Western, Chinese, Tibetan and Nepali food.
 Food in the Everest and Kailash regions are limited to basic noodle and rice dishes with vegetables.
 If you have any food allergies or dietary restrictions, please let us know so we can plan accordingly.